Pathoschild/smapi-mod-dump/source/Stardew Access/docs/features.md

 ### Read Tile

-Reads the name and information about the tile the player is currently looking (not the one the player is standing on).
+Reads the name and information about the tile the player is currently facing (not the one the player is standing on).
 This feature uses in-game methods/properties to get the name and information of the object on the tile.
 Many tiles don't have textual information so for that, the mod uses a json file to get the name of the tile.
 You can find this file in the `assets/TilesData` folder by the name `tiles.json`.